ttnghia/ttnghia/README.md

 ### Hi there 👋

 I’m a System Software Engineer at @NVIDIA, working on CUDA-accelerated Apache Spark.
 Before joining NVIDIA, I did my PhD in Scientific Computing from School of Computing, University of Utah.
 My PhD research included a wide range of problems in physics-based simulation and real-time rendering.
-After graduated from PhD, I decided not to pursue a career in the academia but instead to be a Software Engineer in the industry.

 For more information, please visit my [personal website](https://ttnghia.github.io/).